 We are now shown the tuna selection for the night.
 Impressive!

 The tuna serving starts with chutoro, the middle section of the belly.
-It is as delicious as I was hoping for: so creamy, buttery, and tender that it melts in your mouth immediately.
-This is nearly as good as what I had in Tokyo’s high-end sushi places.
+It is as delicious as I was hoping for: creamy and buttery, melting instantly in the mouth.
+Nearly on par with the best I’ve had in Tokyo.

 The final nigiri to arrive is the lean part of the tuna, akami.
 In my experience usually served first of the tuna trio, here it makes for a light, delicious, and delightful last bite.
 A great ending to an impressive sushi sequence!
 What Battefeld and team are serving here, mostly sourced from local and regional seafood, is nothing less of astonishing.
 The nigiri are all of outstanding quality, and if our time at the counter was not very limited, I would easily order all of them again.
 (Nigiri flight overall: 8.5/10).

-The savory part of the meal ends with a few sips of miso soup.
-An intense, umami-rich soup.
+The savory part of the meal ends with a few sips of an intense, umami-rich miso soup.
 Delicious!
 (7/10)

 As a sweet bite, the traditional tamago (egg omlet) is served.
-It is very firm in texture and the flavours of langoustine and honey, which are mixed into it, do not really come together perfectly.
-A steep drop after the perfect nigiri.
+It is very firm in texture and its flavours of langoustine and honey do not really come together.
+A steep drop after the brilliance of the sushi.
 (6/10)

 The final dessert is a monaka, thin rice waffles, filled in this case with pumpkin puree and pickled chanterelles.
-Another proof that traditional Japanese desserts don’t really resonate with me.
-I would not have minded if for the sweet part, we could have pivoted the menu to local pastries.
+It’s a fine bite; but another reminder that traditional Japanese desserts rarely resonate with me.
+I would not have minded a pivot toward local pastries for the sweet part of the menu.
 (6.5/10)

 📍 Sushi Anaba, Copenhagen (DK)